scality/Zenko-RFCs/utapi/DESIGN.md

 immediately ingested into Utapi and can cause problems for a system rely on a static ordering of historic events.
 To guard against this Utapi implements a system for asynchronous repairs of checkpoints and snapshots.
-During the Redis -> Warp10 transition Utapi performs some sanity checks to determine if the inserted metrics could have already included in a checkpoint.
+During the Redis -> Warp 10 transition Utapi performs some sanity checks to determine if the inserted metrics could have already included in a checkpoint.
 If so the repair process is started using the beginning and end of the time range of the inserted events as the beginning and end of the repair range.
 Effected